Hello World

 Object (

-application_id: "com.github.yourusername.yourrepositoryname",
+application_id: "io.github.yourusername.yourrepositoryname",

 flags: ApplicationFlags.FLAGS_NONE